Meet the Team at Moray Claims / Grigor & Young LLP

 Peter grew up in Edinburgh, where he also went to University and did his legal training.
 He joined Grigor & Young in 1992 and was a partner in the firm from 1999.
 In April 2018, Grigor & Young became an LLP (limited liability partnership) and, from that date, Peter has been a “Member”.

-He specialises in personal injury work, holding accreditation with APIL (Association of Personal Injury Lawyers) at Senior Litigator level.
-He is also accredited by the Law Society of Scotland as a Specialist in Personal Injury Law, an accreditation also held by his colleague, Marie Morrison.
+He specialises in personal injury work, holding accreditation with APIL (Association of Personal Injury Lawyers) at Senior Litigator level (Peter’s colleague, Marie Morrison, also holds this accreditation).

 Peter’s main hobby is playing the fiddle.
 He’s been a member of the Scottish Fiddle Orchestra for over 30 years.